Education in Libya: Post-Gaddafi Era (2011–present)

 The Libyan Civil War in 2011 resulted in a delay to the start of the next year's classes on all levels which drew criticism for the National Transitional Council.
 It also drew attention several faults in the education system under Gaddafi.
 According to the Tripoli Post, students at the University of Tripoli felt that the Gaddafi regime had provided them with low quality education.

 Following the 2011 civil war, the new education ministry began efforts to rewrite curricula.
 New curricula and texts began implementation in January 2012.
-Under the interim regime, efforts have been made to remove Gadiffi's influence from all levels education until it can be addressed appropriately.
+Under the interim regime, efforts have been made to remove Gaddafi's influence from all levels education until it can be addressed appropriately.
 Acting education minister Suliman El-Sahli stated the ministry hopes "All historical eras will be presented objectively, without propaganda".

 Under the Gaddafi regime, vocational education was tailored largely for domestic, public sector jobs.
 Efforts to shift focus in vocational towards private sector jobs and improved international relations became an important issue for the new government in Libya.
 In 2013, the Libyan Board for Technical and Vocational Education signed a memorandum of understanding with UK based TVET UK in order to facilitate efforts to modernize the institutions established in the 1970s and 1980s and overhaul vocational education in Libya.
 TVET UK agreed to work with UK based suppliers to set up workshops in Libya to prepare the transition of skilled works into new private sector industries.
 In May 2013, the General National Congress began a funding initiative to send students to study overseas.
 The program had chosen 2,004 educators with master's degrees and 5,692 students to complete their education abroad at its inception, with plans to send another 3,616 top students over the coming years and to provide another 31,000 students with English language training.
 Initially, the fund gave scholarships to students who fought in militias during the civil war, but was later expanded to allow women and handicapped students to receive scholarships as well.

+The Ministry of Technical and Vocational Education was established to support development of the technical education and vocational training sector in the country.